SEP Analysis of a Low-Resolution SIMO System with M-PSK over Fading Channels: Introduction

 Assuming coherent detection with perfect CSI at the receiver (CSIR), a commonly used approach (hereafter referred to as the conventional method) for analyzing the SEP for a SIMO-MRC system follows a two-step process~\cite{Gia03, Sim00}: first, given a particular channel realization, the conditional SEP that accounts for the effect of noise is derived; then, the conditional SEP is averaged over the fading statistics.
 However, in the presence of quantization at the receiver, the signal and noise components are no longer separable after quantization, making it difficult to obtain the conditional SEP in the first step and, consequently, to derive an average SEP expression in the second step.
 In short, the SEP analysis of a low-resolution SIMO-MRC system requires a fundamentally different analytical approach.

 In this work, we focus on the SEP analysis of a low-resolution SIMO system operating over independent and identically distributed (i.i.d.)
 Rayleigh fading channels with a large number of receive antennas.
-While perfect CSIR is assumed as a baseline, we also examine the case with limited CSIR, specifically, the extreme scenario where the channel estimates are themselves phase-quantized with $2$ bits.
-As in~\cite{Wu_Liu_et_al_2023}, a general $M$-PSK modulation is employed at the transmitter, whereas the receiver is equipped with $n$-bit phase quantizers~\cite{Gayan_2020_Open_J, Ber21, Wu_Liu_et_al_2023, Ber22, Ber21b}.
-It is worth noting that a $2$-bit phase quantizer corresponds to the conventional $1$-bit ADC, as it uses one quantization bit for each of the in-phase and quadrature components.
+While perfect CSIR is assumed throughout the paper, we also examine the case with limited CSIR, specifically the extreme scenario where the channel estimates are themselves phase-quantized with $2$ bits.
+As in~\cite{Wu_Liu_et_al_2023}, a general $M$-PSK modulation is employed at the transmitter, whereas the receiver is equipped with $n$-bit phase quantizers~\black{\cite{Gayan_2020_Open_J, Wu_Liu_et_al_2023, Ber22, Ber21b, Sin13}.
+Such a receiver observes only the phase sector of the received signal, which facilitates practical implementation \cite{Sin13}}.
+It is worth noting that a $2$-bit phase quantizer corresponds to a conventional $1$-bit ADC, as it uses one quantization bit for each of the in-phase and quadrature components.
 The two terms are therefore used interchangeably when the context is clear.